MaxChangInnodisk/init-i-openvino/samples/ivit_device_sample/README.md

         ```
-    2. Use idev.get_device_info('CPU') can get target device information,and the format of return like below.
+    2. Use `idev.get_device_info('CPU')` can get target device information,and the format of return like below.

         ```bash

         {
+            "CPU":{
                 'id': 0,                            # the idex wget from device.
                 'uuid': 'CPU',                      # the name get from device.
                 'load': 0,                          # loading capacity get from device.
                 'memoryUtil': 0,                    # amount of memory usage get from device.
                 'temperature': 30.857142857142858   # temperature get from device }

-        ```
-    3. Use idev.get_device_id('CPU') can get device index,and the format of return like below.

-        ```bash

-        (True, 0)   # True means we get currect idex.
-                    # 0 means device idex.

-        ```
+        }